KvGeijer/Arborist-Puzzle/interpreter/grammar.md

 # Grammar Ideas

 This document is for myself to flesh out the ideas for my grammar.
+It is very outdated, and the ideas changed a lot in the end.
+But can be fun to look back on.

 ## Name

-maybe something related to Lisp, since it is built around those horrible brackets
+Maybe something related to Lisp, since it is built around those horrible brackets

 ## Formal Grammar